A Student’s Perspective on Essential Tech Skills for High School

 Join Sabrina and Vicki for an enlightening discussion of movies for educational process.

+There are lots of reasons to add some movies to homeschool high schoolers’ literature analysis lessons.
 Let’s start with another of Sabrina’s famous quotes:

 Stories are stories.